dheerajcjustin/unplugapps_assesmet/README.md

 ## Getting Started

+## created the project using nodejs, express, typescript, mysql, sequelize for styling using tailwind

 First,set set up crate env file and setup env example evn is given

 then run the development for server go to folder client and server folders separately then run :